jchilds0/jchilds0.github.io/_posts/2024-02-08-chroma-viz.md

 Then each geometry, specified by an integer, followed by a list of attributes for the geometry.
 As we parse the string, we set the values for each geometry of the target template.

+Chroma Engine features geometry masking.
+Each geometry has a masking attribute, and if set, for each pixel of the geometry we check if every parent geometry also has a pixel at this point.
+To achieve this we utilise OpenGL stencil buffers, keeping a buffer for each parent and then drawing the geometry where we can pass through all buffers.
+GTK restrictions mean we can only have 8 stencil buffers, restricting geometry tree depth to a maximum of 8.

 Image assets are also contained in Chroma Hub, so before we can render an image we request it from Chroma Hub.
 Chroma Hub first send 4 bytes with the length of the image, followed by the image as a raw PNG file.
 Then we store this data for later use, as well as decoding the png to extract the pixel data using libpng.
 In later render calls, if the image id matches the currently stored image id, we reuse this file instead of requesting the image again from Chroma Hub.

-After receiving the graphics request and any image assets, Chroma Engine calculates the absolute position of each geometry in the page using the parent tree and relative positions.
+After receiving the graphics request and any image assets, Chroma Engine computes the keyframes for the template.
-Next the animations are calculated.
-Currently this is a simple black rectangle which is the same size as the background rectangle and is resized to create the animation effect.
+This includes the absolute position calculations.
+The keyframe process is described in the Chroma Artist section.
 For smooth animations, we use a bezier curve to control the animation timing.
 Finally each geometry in the page is rendered to the screen using OpenGL.